Children's Services Policies, Values and Principles

 • To prepare those children and young people for adulthood and independent living.

-The Corporate Parenting Principles do not replace or change existing legal duties, The principles are intended to encourage local authorities to be ambitious and aspirational for their looked-after children and care leavers.
+The Corporate Parenting Principles do not replace or change existing legal duties.
+The principles are intended to encourage local authorities to be ambitious and aspirational for their looked-after children and care leavers.

 In addition, section 10 of the Children Act 2004 sets out the responsibility to make arrangements to promote co-operation between 'relevant partners' with a view to improving the well-being of children in their area.
 This should include arrangements in relation to looked-after children and care leavers.
 Section 10(5) of the 2004 Act places a duty on relevant partners to co-operate with the local authority in the making of these arrangements, therefore promoting and ensuring a joined-up approach to improving the well-being of children in their area.